WildGoncher/WildGoncher/README.md

 # Hello adventurer!

-## Alex here, I'm a beginner Frontend web developer based in Moscow, Russia.
+## Alex here, I'm a beginner Frontend web developer

 ### Here is what I've learned so far: